thomasdane/wordFrequencyCounter/Readme.txt

 - Concurrent Dictionary is a thread-safe dictionary http://geekswithblogs.net/blackrabbitcoder/archive/2011/02/17/c.net-little-wonders-the-concurrentdictionary.aspx
 - article about how string.split could create a large number of string objects if the line is long, and perhaps parsing by chars is faster http://stackoverflow.com/questions/8784517/counting-number-of-words-in-c-sharp
 - i need to benchmark this solution and my next one and compare them
+- using
+http://www.writewords.org.uk/word_count.asp my results were different from Railway Children.
+Without seeing their code, it's hard to judge why.
+However, both that site and myself get different results to http://www.textfixer.com/tools/online-word-counter.php#newText2.
+It seems there is some variation in counting words.

 Limitations and Extensions
 - What if we wanted to process multiple books at once?
 Could use more multithreading?
 - The brute force solution to that problem would be to spin this up on multiple instances and process 1 book per instance
+- Could run the .exe of AWS Lambda and have it run every time a new book is uploaded to S3.
 - words with hyphens will have issues. they will be counted correctly, but display incorrectly. for example, free-for-all will be displayed as freeforall.
 - I noticed online that some word frequency counters allow the user to exclude common words like 'the', 'to', 'and' etc. That would be a nice feature.
 If the business/customer wanted it in the case of this application, it would be easy to create a list of such common words and exclude them from the results.
 It may even speed up the app by excluding the most common results.

+Extensions

+- testing for more edge cases and bad inputs.

 Long Books/Text Files